aiberlin/NTMI/README.md

 (some sound processes require UGens from SC3-plugins) https://github.com/supercollider/sc3-plugins

+For loading NTMI on startup, put this line in your startup file:

+NTMI.run;

-For auto-loading NTMI (or other projects) on startup, use the StartupFile quark:
+use the StartupFile quark:
 ```
 StartupFile.writeStartupFileToExternalPath('ntmi',